I created this gingerbread cookie recipe, like so many other recipes, out of virtue of necessity.

 And speaking of icing, this royal icing recipe is the one I recommend.
 I use it for my gingerbread house.

-You could use this no chill gingerbread recipe for building a SMALL GINGERBREAD HOUSE.
-But if you're looking at a large structure, I recommend you use the recipe in my gingerbread house post (above).
+You could use this no chill gingerbread recipe for building SMALL gingerbread houses.
+But if you're looking at a large structure, I recommend you use the gingerbread recipe for a large house in that post.

 👪 Serving size